rust-vmm/vhost-device/README.md

 This way a monolithic rust-vmm VMM implementation can reuse the core logic to service the virtio requests directly in the application.

+## Build dependency

+The GPIO crate needs a local installation of libgpiod library to be available, which can be done like:

+$ git clone --depth 1 --branch v2.0-rc1 https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/
+$ cd libgpiod
+$ ./autogen.sh && make

+Either you can do a 'make install' now on your system, or provide path to the locally build library like this while building vhost-device crates:

+$ RUSTFLAGS='-L /home/<username>/libgpiod/lib/.libs/'  cargo build --release